NHS COVID-19: The 2021 "pingdemic"

 During the UK's third wave of COVID-19 in June and July 2021, when social distancing rules started to be relaxed and close contacts were increasing, the number of people being notified by the app and asked to self-isolate increased sharply.
 The term pingdemic – a play on ping, meaning notification, and pandemic – became popular in the UK's media as many people, including the Prime Minister and other senior ministers, were affected.

 In late July, the government responded by expanding the list of critical occupations, adding sectors including waste disposal, the food industry and transport.
 These workers who are close contacts of infected people are exempt from self-isolation but should take daily COVID-19 tests.
 Further changes were made on 16 August: contacts of infected people no longer have to isolate if they are under the age of 18 or if they had their second vaccine dose at least 14 days previously.
 Instead, they are advised to take a PCR test.

+Decommissioning

+In March 2023, it was reported in the Guardian that the NHS COVID-19 app would be decommissioned due to decreasing demand and the end of lockdown restrictions, though vaccine passport functions would remain available in the NHS app.
+The final version was released on 24 April and it was closed on 27 April.